Appeals Court Skeptical Of Democrats' Lawsuit Over Trump's Overseas Business Deals

 "You people with this phony Emoluments Clause," Trump told reporters in October.

+A ruling in the Democrats' case is expected in the coming months.

-An appeals court in Richmond is set to take up a similar emoluments challenge against Trump on Thursday.
+An appeals court in Richmond is set to take up a separate emoluments challenge against Trump on Thursday.